 GEOL& 100: Survey of Earth Science

-A survey of earth science including topics on rock and mineral characteristics, natural hazards, surface and groundwater environments, marine and continental environments, resources and landforms.
-This class will include students from multiple sections.
+A survey of Earth science including topics on rock and mineral characteristics, natural hazards, surface and groundwater environments, marine and continental environments, resources, land-forms, and global climate change.
+This class may include students from multiple sections.
 (NS)